Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 South Carolina Schedule Analysis

-- The Gamecocks registered their best win of the season on November 6, when they beat the Notre Dame Fighting Irish, who rank No. 18 in the AP's Top 25, by a score of 100-71.
+- The Gamecocks' signature win this season came against the Notre Dame Fighting Irish, a team ranked inside the AP's Top 25 (No. 18).
+The Gamecocks secured the 100-71 win at a neutral site on November 6.

-- The Gamecocks have two wins versus Quadrant 1 opponents, tied for the second-most in the nation.
+- The Gamecocks have tied for the second-most Quadrant 1 wins in the country (two).

-- The Blue Devils have tied for the 162nd-most Quadrant 3 wins in the nation according to the RPI (zero).
+- Based on the RPI, the Blue Devils have zero wins against Quadrant 3 opponents, tied for the 162nd-most in the country.

 South Carolina 2023-24 Best Wins